“NO VISA FOR OVER THREE MONTHS”

 Now, as a disclaimer, it’s difficult to verify the truth or accuracy of what this person said.

-Independent verification is difficult to source, and the company is never going to voluntarily admit to egregiously breaking immigration law because that’s just not how the world works.
+Independent verification is difficult to source, and the company is never going to stand up and say “YES.
+WE TOTALLY DID THAT.
+THAT IS A THING THAT WE DID.
+OOPS.
+OUR BAD.” because that’s just not how the world works.

 However, the underlying conclusion should be clear: don’t work in Japan illegally, and be sure to research the company that you plan on working for ahead of time so you can get some degree of knowledge about what kind of reputation the company has (and what kinds of problems you might encounter during any potential employment with that company).